 To create a state where domestic violence is intolerable.

-The Utah Domestic Violence Council envisions a world where everyone lives free from fear.
+The Utah Domestic Violence Coalition envisions a world where everyone lives free from fear.

 - Domestic violence is a crime.